 Any person entering the dining hall must wear shoes or slippers with hard soles.
 Bare feet or socks are not permitted.
 A shirt must also be worn.
 These policies are established for health and safety reasons and are in effect throughout the school year.

 Meal Plan Refund

 At the end of the academic year, purchasing power of $250 or less left on each student’s account will be refunded.
+This refund will be applied to your student account.
 (The $250 is based on a student attending both semesters: $125/semester.)